 - Zoom, an enterprise video communication solution is one of the most downloaded business apps in the US on Apple Store in the 2nd week of March 2020 (according to App Annie).

-Since technology companies have closed their offices and stores, restricting their executives to travel to the affected areas, which also has an effect on supply chains.
+Since technology companies have closed their offices and stores, restricting their executives to travel to the affected areas, it has adversely effected the supply chains.
 For example, manufacturers in China are the key suppliers to technology companies across the globe.
 Manufacturers who have been impacted by the coronavirus are failing to make on-time delivery, thereby impacting various tech businesses.

 On the other side, IT firms are realizing the benefits of outsourcing, more than ever.
 Remote working has been given preference amid the COVID-19 and thus functions such as software development & maintenance are least affected by the coronavirus.